PlasmaControl/DESC/README.rst

 For instructions on installing DESC and its dependencies, see Installation_.
 DESC requires an input file to specify the equilibrium and solver options, and can also accept VMEC input files.
 Refer to Inputs_ for documentation on how to format the input file.
-The code is run using the syntax :bash:`python desc/DESC.py <path/to/input_file>` and the full list of command line options are given in Usage_.
+The code is run using the syntax :bash:`python -m desc <path/to/input_file>` and the full list of command line options are given in Usage_.
 The equilibrium solution is output in both an ASCII text file and a HDF5 binary file, whose formats are detailed in Outputs_.

 .. _Installation: https://desc-docs.readthedocs.io/en/latest/installation.html